Goldberg–Shprintzen syndrome

 It was first observed by Sugarman and Vogel in 1981 and later established as a separate clinical identity by R B Goldberg and R J Shprintzen in 1982.
-The sibling pair had microcephaly, hypertelorism, short stature, submucous cleft palate, learning problems, and Hirschsprung aganglionic megacolon (HAM).
+The sibling pair had microcephaly, hypertelorism, short stature, submucosal cleft palate, learning problems, and Hirschsprung aganglionic megacolon (HAM).
 This combination of symptoms had not been previously identified with a diagnosis.

 Three more cases were observed in 1988 by Hurst et al., although one of these cases could have been Mowat-Wilson syndrome instead of Goldberg–Shprintzen syndrome.
 Additional cases have since been documented sporadically across the world, although it remains extremely uncommon.

-Signs and Symptoms
+Signs and symptoms

 Goldberg–Shprintzen syndrome presents a wide variety of phenotypic symptoms.
 It is characterized by a combination of any of the following symptoms: